prashjet/oss4astro/documentation/README.md

 </p>

-8. Link the correlate page to the index page by adding ``correlate.rst`` to ``index.rst`` under the "toctree" command.
+8. Link the correlate page to the index page by adding ``correlate.rst`` to ``index.rst`` under the "toctree" command (this stands for table-of-contents tree).
 This puts ``correlate.rst`` in the table-of-contents that appears in the main page of your documentation.
 Remember to match indentation levels!

 <p align="center">
   <img width="800" height="356" src="./figs/index_f.png">